Paul Anderson, PhD

 Paul Anderson

 Paul Anderson has been teaching in the School of Theology since January 1989.
 A student of D. Elton Trueblood in seminary, Anderson became fascinated with the Gospel of John, and in addressing the tensions in John’s Christology in his doctoral work, found himself applying cognitive-critical analysis to the history and development of Gospel traditions.
-That provided an interdisciplinary approach to some of the Johannine riddles that have perplexed scholars for several centuries now
+That provided an interdisciplinary approach to some of the Johannine riddles that have perplexed scholars for several centuries until now.

 His own book on the subject, The Fourth Gospel and the Quest for Jesus, argues for a more nuanced view, arguing also a new paradigm for understanding John’s composition, relations to other traditions, and likely contributions to the quest for Jesus.
 His approach to John's "dialogical autonomy" builds upon his new paradigm for seeing John as an independent Jesus tradition, alongside the others (“a Bi-Optic Hypothesis").

 Anderson's new contextual introduction to the New Testament (From Crisis to Christ) builds bridges between original contexts of biblical writings and today's contexts, and his book on Following Jesus poses a dynamic view of radical discipleship.
+He also edited Evangelical Friend (1990-1994) and Quaker Religious Thought (2000-2011).

 Academic Background